Minipoloalex/computer-security-foundations-logs/LOGBOOK13.md

 ![Alt text](screenshots/w13/guide/sniff_error.png)

-This is basically saying that we do not have permissions to sniff packets, which is because here we did not run the program with sudo/root permissions.
+This is basically saying that we do not have permissions to sniff packets, which is because, in this case, we did not run the program with sudo/root permissions.

 ##### Task 1.B

 In this task we want to use the Berkeley Packet Filter syntax to set filters in our sniffing program.
 This makes us only sniff packets that match the filter, i.e. packets that we are interested in.

 #### ICMP packets

 We could see that the previous program was filtering for only ICMP packets.
 So, the result is already presented before.

 #### TCP packets